-Q&A with pitching prospect Tim BerryPosted on December 11, 2013 by Dillon Atkinson
+Q&A with prospect LHP Tim BerryPosted on December 11, 2013 by Dillon Atkinson

 Earlier this offseason, the Orioles added a few minor league ball players to the 40-man roster, protecting them from the Rule-5 Draft.
 One of those players was Baltimore's seventh best ranked prospect, Tim Berry.
 Berry was drafted out of the 50th round in the 2009 draft, but don't let that fool you.
 The tall southpaw has been proving scouts wrong, and showing that he should have been picked earlier.
 He may not have a tag on him as a top two starter, but he can earn himself a spot in the category of a "Solid Pitcher" if he keeps progressing.